Tasimelteon: Development

 Tasimelteon (previously known as BMS-214,778) was developed for the treatment of insomnia and other sleep disorders.
 A phase II trial on circadian rhythm sleep disorders was concluded in March 2005.
 A phase III insomnia trial was conducted in 2006.
 A second phase III trial on insomnia, this time concerning primary insomnia, was completed in June 2008.
 In 2010, the FDA granted orphan drug status to tasimelteon, then regarded as an investigational medication, for use in totally blind adults with N24HSWD.
 (Through mechanisms such as easing the approval process and extending exclusivity periods, orphan drug status encourages development of drugs for rare conditions that otherwise might lack sufficient commercial incentive.)

 On completion of Phase III trials, interpretations of the clinical trials by the research team concluded that the drug may have therapeutic potential for transient insomnia in circadian rhythm sleep disorders.
 A year-long (2011–2012) study at Harvard tested the use of tasimelteon in blind subjects with non-24-hour sleep-wake disorder.
 The drug has not been tested in children nor in any non-blind people.

 FDA approval

 In May 2013, Vanda Pharmaceuticals submitted a New Drug Application to the Food and Drug Administration for tasimelteon for the treatment of non-24-hour sleep–wake disorder in totally blind people.
 It was approved by the FDA on January 31, 2014, under the brand name Hetlioz.
 In the opinion of Public Citizen, an advocacy group, the FDA erroneously allowed it to be labelled without stating that it is only approved for use by totally blind people.
 However, FDA updated its press release on Oct.
 2, 2014 to clarify the approved use of Hetlioz, which includes both sighted and blind individuals.
 The update did not change the drug labeling (prescribing information).

+In Dec 2020, tasimelteon is approved by FDA for the treatment of Smith-Magenis Syndrome.